Contact Us | Search

 Project Dates: May 2021 - March 2024

-For water supply, semi-arid Botswana relies on the reservoirs within the Botswana’s LRB.
-Reservoirs are particularly susceptible to the negative impacts of land-use and land-cover (LULC) activities and runoff because of their complex dynamics, relatively longer water residence times, and their role as an integrating sink for pollutants from their drainage basins.
-Despite these interrelationships and significance in regional and global economic stability, land and water (L-W) are often treated in “silos”.
-To understand the complex L-W nexus within the LRB, this study will use data-driven artificial intelligence for quantitative determination of the relationships between LULC change, together with socioeconomic development indicators and climate change, and their impacts on water quality and availability within the basin, both for 1984-2019 and to predict future scenarios (2020-2050).
-To advance data acquisition for LULC analysis and climate change, the study utilizes optical Earth-observation and meteorological satellite data.
-To provide near real-time and cost-effective approach for continuous monitoring of reservoir water quality within the basin, the study will develop empirical models for water quality estimation and water quality index mapping using 35-years of in-situ water quality measurements and water spectral observations using drone-borne spectrometer and optical satellite imagery through regression modeling and geospatial methods.
+This PEER project used data-driven artificial intelligence for quantitative determination of the relationships between LULC change, together with socioeconomic development indicators and climate change and their impacts on water quality and availability within the basin, both for 1984-2019 and to predict future scenarios (2020-2050).
+To advance data acquisition for LULC analysis and climate change, the study used optical Earth-observation and meteorological satellite data.
+To provide near real-time and cost-effective approach for continuous monitoring of reservoir water quality within the basin, the study sought to develop empirical models for water quality estimation and water quality index mapping using 35-years of in-situ water quality measurements and water spectral observations using drone-borne spectrometer and optical satellite imagery through regression modeling and geospatial methods.

-In a joint field work campaign with the Water Utilities Corporation (Botswana), the PI and his team successfully carried out their planned water quality sampling for the Bokaa and Gaborone dams in December 2022.
-This included simultaneous UAV-drone imaging.
-Data from Sentinel-2 MSI and Landsat-8 ETM+ satellite sensors were downloaded, and the researchers then focused on modelling their water quality predictions with data from the sensors.
-The field work also involved land-use and land-cover classification ground-truth campaigns within the dam catchments.
+In a joint field work campaign with the Water Utilities Corporation (Botswana), the PI and his team successfully carried out their planned water quality sampling for the Bokaa and Gaborone dams, including simultaneous drone imaging.
+The researchers downloaded data from Sentinel-2 MSI and Landsat-8 ETM+ satellite sensors and modeled their water quality predictions with data from the sensors.
+The field work also involved LULC classification ground-truth campaigns within the dam catchments.

 Publications